olesyapro888/Web-Page_JavaScript_HTML_CSS/README.md

 ## `Overview of the UFOs analysis`

-The purpose for the UFOs analysis are:
+The purpose of the UFOs analysis are:
-1. Build web page to allow users filter for multiple criteria at the same time;
+1. Build web page to allow users to filter for multiple criteria at the same time;
 2. Create table of filters for the datetime, city, state, country, and shape by using JavaScript and HTML.

 ## `Resources`
 The analysis is created using next resources:
-  - Software: Visual Studio Code 1.58.0.
+  - Software: HTML5, CSS3, Java script, Visual Studio Code 1.58.0.
 ## `The UFOs analysis result`

 Full results can be found in the [UFOs_WebPage] https://itekkie.github.io/UFOs/.